MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/datatype.md

 ---
-title: DataType Value Set
+title: DataType Value Set - Customer Billing ms.service: bing-ads-customer-billing-service ms.topic: article
-ms.service: bing-ads-customer-billing-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible formats in which to generate the billing document.
 ---
-# DataType Value Set
+# DataType Value Set - Customer Billing
 Defines the possible formats in which to generate the billing document.

 ## Syntax